 ## Analytical approach

 Different models can take different approaches when modelling energy systems.
 These largely fall into the bottom-up or top-down methodologies.
-Bottom-up methodologies capture the technological details of the energy system which allow for the modelling of competition between different technologies and technological progress.
+Bottom-up methodologies capture the technological details of the energy system, which allow for the modelling of competition between different technologies and technological progress.
 An example of this is the modelling of falling costs of solar photovoltaics when compared to coal power plants.
 Over time, competition between these technologies can be modelled to better understand the costs required to increase solar photovoltaics in the energy system.
 For example, if an energy planner only considers current costs, they may conclude that a coal power plant is more cost-effective.
 However, over a 20-year time period, if solar PV energy costs are projected to fall relative to coal power, then the most economic option may be to install solar PV in the future.

 A different, top-down perspective can be taken, however.
 Rather than looking at the technoeconomic details of technologies, economic relationships between energy systems and the economy can be explored.
 This covers the interactions across sectors and regions through the calibration of historical data.